XuguangAi/CS460G-Machine-Learning/README.md

 # CS460G
 This is a project designed to create 3 chatbots trained on scripts from movies or TV shows.
 Please download csv files and open notebooks in Google Colab.
+You can interact with 3 already trained chatbots on https://huggingface.co/XuguangAi
 ## Chatbot Harry Potter
 HarryPotterScripts.csv was extracted from 'Harry Potter and the Sorcerer's Stone'.
 There are 1,587 lines in total and 155 lines belong to Harry Potter.
 ## Chatbot Rick